ringcentral/rc-unified-crm-extension/docs/developers/quick-start.md

 	npm run ngrok
 	```

-    Make note of your personalized ngrok URL.
+    Make note of your personalized ngrok URL (referred as `https://xxxx.ngrok.app` below).

 3. Edit your server's config file in the `rc-unified-crm-extension/server` directory